 I’m trying to get Peril feature complete before Danger arrives in NYC.

 This year I’ve been to: Milan, Oslo, Stockholm, Geneva, Zurich, Budapest, San Francisco, Novosirbirsk, Moscow and the Peak District.
 It’s less than last year, which was less than 2014.
 I expect to do even less in 2017.

-Travelling to speak is a fun oppertunity, and I've used it to spend some time with Danger too.
-It's a large part of what has made our long distance relationship work.
+Travelling to speak is a fun opportunity, and I’ve used it to spend some time with Danger too.
+It’s a large part of what has made our long distance relationship work.
 As well as being comfortable to work remotely for Artsy.

-One of the biggest highlights was a trip to Novosirbirsk in Siberia with Danger.
+One of the biggest highlights was a trip to Novosibirsk in Siberia with Danger.
 It was the last time I was nervous outside of asking Danger to marry me in 2016.
 I was the opening speaker, with a translator, to an audience of thousands.
-I didn't even get speaker's notes - hah!
+I didn’t even get speaker’s notes - hah!
 It all went really well though, and Matvey + crew were an amazing bunch.

-We then took the Trans-Siberian railyway to Moscow, this is one of those "on everyone's bucket list" things that you don't get the chance to do without travelling just for it.
+We then took the Trans-Siberian railway to Moscow, this is one of those “on everyone’s bucket list” things that you don’t get the chance to do without travelling just for it.
 It was a 4 day train ride, where you can get off maybe once a day for an hour or two.